John Jackson (field hockey)

 John Jackson (born 21 February 1986) is an Ireland men's field hockey international.
 He was a member of the Ireland team that won the bronze medal at the 2015 Men's EuroHockey Nations Championship.
 He also represented Ireland at the 2016 Summer Olympics.
 At club level, he has played for both Loughborough Students and Reading in the Euro Hockey League.
 He also won the EHA Cup with Reading in 2014–15.

 Early years, family and education

 Jackson's father, Peter Jackson, has been involved in hockey since the 1970s as a player, coach, manager, administrator and supporter.
 He played for Collegians, Parkview and Mossley.
 Between 2003 and 2018 he served as the Ireland men's national field hockey team manager.
 Jackson's mother also acted as the team doctor at the 2014–15 Men's FIH Hockey World League Semifinals.
 Between 1997 and 2003 John Jackson attended Ballyclare High School.
 Between 2003 and 2004 he attended the Royal Belfast Academical Institution.
-Jackson subsequently attended Loughborough University were he completed a degree in Ergonomics.
-In 2013 Jackson married Dr. Rachel Arnold, a fellow graduate of Loughborough University.
+Jackson subsequently attended Loughborough University where he completed a degree in Ergonomics.
+In 2013 Jackson married Rachel Arnold, a fellow graduate of Loughborough University.
 She works as a sports psychologist in the Department for Health at the University of Bath.
 She is also field hockey player and has played for Team Bath Buccaneers, Loughborough Students and Clifton.